 Mark is a freelance writer specialising in technology, television and social media, but is adept at writing about a range of different subjects and in different styles.

-As well as writing Mark has experience of creating other forms of digital content including photography, videos and illustrations.
-He has also worked on various creative digital projects for different organisations.
+As well as writing Mark has experience of creating other forms of content for the web and print including photographs, videos and illustrations.